theredsix/cerebellum/example/README.md

     ```npx tsx example/google.ts```

+### CAPTCHA Issues

+Many websites such as Amazon have bot detection and will throw up a CAPTCHA once Selenium is detected.
+It is recommended you use the `pauseForInput()` function for human intervention or load a user profile to circumvent the CAPTCHA check.

+E.g. `chrome` supports loading of user profiles with the `--profile-directory` argument. https://developer.chrome.com/docs/chromedriver/capabilities

 ### Note

 LLM computer use is still in its infancy and the examples in the folder may exhibit flaky behavior.